7 Robinhood Features That Are Attracting Seasoned Investors

 Opening a new account with Robinhood requires no monthly fee or account minimum, and your first stock is free.

-To create your Robinhood account, fill out this short form and get the free app.
+To create your Robinhood account, click here to fill out this short form and get the free app.
 You can then fund your account through a bank transfer or debit card and start investing with as little as $1.
 Or level up with the Robinhood Gold subscription for $5 a month.

 Transfer all or part of an outside account, including stocks, cash, and other eligible assets through ACATS.
-Your other brokerage may charge up to $75 for transfers of $7,500 or more, which Robinhood will reimburse you for.
+Your other brokerage may charge up to $75 for transfers of $7,500 or more, but don't worry because Robinhood will reimburse you.

 * Terms apply.
 Other fees may apply, such as (non-commission) trading fees.